You can appeal by letter against various decisions that affect your study if you believe you have grounds for appeal.

 Academic appeals are not just an automatic recourse for anyone who is unhappy with their grades.
 You need to have grounds for appealing (see above), be able to present your case, and show supporting evidence.
-Academic appeals take a lot of work to prepare properly.
+There needs to be a realistic and workable remedy available which doesn’t involve compromising academic standards.
+Often the remedy involves resubmitting work or re-sitting part of a course.
+Academic appeals take a lot of work to prepare properly and you will need to do most of that work.
 If you aren’t prepared to put that work in, you need to ask yourself how important this is to you.

 Of course, The Advice Centre is there to help and support you with all of this.
 But at the end of the day it’s your appeal — your responsibility.

 What Should I Do?

-The first thing to do is to approach your School to try and obtain an informal resolution of the problem.
+Firstly approach your School or Adviser of Studies to see if the situation can be resolved without the need for a formal appeal.
 The Advice Centre staff can help with this if you don’t feel confident about approaching staff, or aren’t sure what to say.

 Consulting at School level won’t necessarily avoid the need to go to a formal appeal, but remember that when you do approach the College to notify them of an appeal, they will themselves approach the relevant School for feedback on the case.

 If you have already had a good meeting with someone in the School then their report to College stands a better chance of being positive towards your case.

-The Advice Centre has produced a sample Intimation of Intention to Appeal letter that you can customise with your own details.
+The Advice Centre has produced an Intimation of Intent to Appeal letter that you can customise with your own details.
+Although it is in letter format, it is fine to send both the IIA letter, and the full appeal letter, by email.

 You then have a further 20 working days (4 weeks) to submit a full appeal letter with all your evidence included.